Leighrs/Metabarcoding/README.md

 ></details>
 >
 > **When reviewing the test data:**
+>   - NOTE: The `assignTaxonomy()` function of DADA2 uses a naive Bayesian classifer with bootstrapping.
+This random subsampling of k-mers can lead to slightly different assignments for the same ASV across different runs.
+Using set.seed() before running ensures reproducibility, but there is a bug with this script.
+So some runs may be slightly different in their taxonomic assignments.
+I am troubleshooting this.
+> -----
 >   - Select "no" for each row in the E column to disapprove of all BLAST assignments.
 >   - For the dissapproval reasoning in column F:
->     - For each cell, "BLAST taxon assignments are correct, but I want to override taxon naming for each of their species and common name ranks".
+>     - For each cell, "I want to override taxon naming for each of their species and common name ranks".
->     - F4: also add in "gairdneri subspecies unclear/outdated".
->   - Fill in the new taxon ranks into the following cells:
+>   - Fill in the new taxon ranks:
+>   - If you see an Oncorhynchus ASV, add:
+>      - `Oncorhynchus mykiss` to column N and 'Rainbow trout` to column O.
->     - N2: Lucania spp
+>   - If you see an Lucania ASV, add:
->     - O2: Killifish spp
+>      - `Lucania spp` to column N and 'Killifish spp` to column O.
->     - N3, N5, N6: Cottidae spp
+>   - If you see an Cottidae ASV, add:
->     - O3, O5, O6: Sculpin spp
->     - N4: Oncorhynchus mykiss
->     - O4: Rainbow Trout
+>      - `Cottidae spp` to column N and 'Sculpin spp` to column O.
+>   - If you see an Cyprinidae ASV, add:
+>      - `Lavinia exilicauda` to column N and 'Hitch` to column O.

 >**C. Save edited spreadsheet (same file name) and upload to FARM:**
 > - If you have MobaXterm, simply save and close the file.